-Setting up an office in your home?
+With remote and hybrid work arrangements becoming more and more prevalent in the business community, many parents now work from home at least some of the time.
 Generally, in order to claim any home office tax deductions, you must use the space exclusively as your principal place of business, or as a place to meet with patients, clients, or customers.
 If you’re self-employed as a sole proprietor, partner, or LLC member, you may be able to deduct the costs of maintaining an office at home.

 In fact, current tax law gives you several ways to qualify for a home office write-off.
 Assuming you’re eligible, here’s the payoff: